recommend-games/blog/content/posts/susd_effect/index.md

 * \\(+ 8.2\\%\\) * {{% game 332772 %}}Revive{{% /game %}}
 * \\(+ 5.5\\%\\) * {{% game 315767 %}}Cartographers Heroes{{% /game %}}
 * \\(+ 4.2\\%\\) * {{% game 318182 %}}Imperium: Legends{{% /game %}}

+It's worth stressing one thing: during training, the model only gets to see the number of ratings up to the review date.
+The idea is that the weighted sum of the ratings of those games are a "synthetic" version of {{% game 332686 %}}John Company{{% /game %}}.
+Since those games did not receive the SU&SD treatment, this synthetic gives a glimpse into a world, where that video was never made.
+Without further ado, this is what the fake ratings look like compared to the real ones:

+{{< img src="332686_synthetic_control" alt="Number of ratings of John Company before and after the SU&SD review, compared to the synthetic control" >}}

 <!-- Explain the convex combination and print resulting weights -->
 <!-- Plot synthetic control, both absolute and relative -->